 Alan Abrahamson is an award-winning sportswriter, best-selling author and in-demand television analyst.
 In 2010 he launched his own website, 3 Wire Sports (www.3wiresports.com), described in James Patterson and Mark Sullivan’s 2012 best-selling novel “Private Games” as “the world’s best source of information about the [Olympic] Games and the culture that surrounds them.”

 From 2006 until 2010, Alan served as columnist at NBCOlympics.com, NBCSports.com and UniversalSports.com.
 For the 17 years before that, he was a staff writer at the Los Angeles Times; he spent his first nine years at the newspaper covering news and the final eight sports, mostly the Olympic movement.
 The 2014 Sochi Games marked his eighth Olympics, Summer and Winter; he is a member of the International Olympic Committee’s press commission.

-With Alan as lead columnist, NBCOlympics.com won a Sports Emmy for innovation at the 2008 Olympics.
+With Alan as columnist, NBCOlympics.com won a Sports Emmy for innovation at both the 2014 and 2008 Olympics.
 After the 2008 Games, Alan co-wrote Michael Phelps’ “No Limits: The Will to Succeed,” and after the 2010 Olympics, he co-wrote Apolo Ohno’s “Zero Regrets: Be Greater Than Yesterday.”
 Both books are New York Times best-sellers.